 Shannon Zejiang Shen

-I am a second year PhD Student at MIT CSAIL,
+I am a third year PhD Student at MIT CSAIL,

 working at the intersection between NLP and HCI,